 This is a very old craft project I remember doing when I was first married.
 Quickly whip up this cute yarn dog at Wildcats Playground.

 19. Tin Can Luminaries

-These luminaries are a great idea for a patio or garden party.
+These tin can luminaries are a great idea for a patio or garden party.
 Feel free to change up the colors to use them for different seasons.

 21. Lavender Wreath

 If you're blessed to have lavender growing in your garden, this will be a great wreath project for you to tackle!